maxpivo/mycroft-skill-dirtytalk/README.md

 * "Talk Dirty" - Run of the mill dirty talk
 * "Filthy" - A little more X rated
 * "Nasty" - X Rated and intended to be offensive
-* "Dirty Joke" - Will tell you a one-liner
+* "Filthy Joke" - Will tell you a one-liner

 ## Credits
 maxpivo # mycroft-skill-dirtytalk